billingb/bowling-scorer/CHALLENGE.md

 complete stop accepting input and display the score.
 Make sure to prevent invalid input.

 ### Test cases
-The following should inputs should score correctly:
+The following inputs should score correctly:
 * entering "0" 20 times results in a score of 0
 * entering "10" 12 times results in a score of 300
 * entering "7" followed by "7" should not be allowed (there are only 10 pins)